 (4) An individual may waive his/her right to the Department's assessment and Administrative Review (for example, where the Department proposes and the individual agrees, to support the allegation(s) after investigation but to close the case thereafter).

-REGULATORY AUTHORITY

-110 CMR 5.00: M.G.L. c.
-18B.

-6.01: Service Plan - Description and Purpose
+5.10: Action Plan - Description and Purpose

+(1) The purpose of the action plan is for the Department and the family to jointly develop a plan to support the family in strengthening their capacity to meet the safety, permanency and well-being needs of their child(ren).

-(1) A service plan is a written document which describes in detail the behavioral changes needed, the tasks to be undertaken and the services to be provided to either:
+(2) An action plan is a written document which describes the areas of parental capacities and child well-being which the family and Department will focus on to strengthen and improve, the behavioral changes needed to strengthen parental capacities and improve child well-being, the tasks to be undertaken and the services to be provided to either:

 (a) strengthen a family unit; or